Bio

 - Approximate Computing

-- Reconfigurable Accelerators and Security
+- Reconfigurable Accelerators and Resilience

 - Low Size, Weight and Power - Cost (SWaP-C) Embedded Systems